Home Privacy Policy Feedback Link to us Site Map Forums

 This next example returns an internal rate of return of 5%.
 It assumes that you start a business at a cost of $10,000.
 You net the following income for the first three years: $3,400, $6,500, and $1,000.

-The Irr function can also be used in VBA code.
-For example:
+The IRR function can also be used in VBA code in Microsoft Excel.

 Dim LNumber As Double